baverman/snaked/doc/start.rst

 Plugins
 *******

 Simple list with available extension.
-Check to enable, uncheck to disable nothing more.
+Check to enable, uncheck to disable, nothing more.
 If plugin will provide it's own configuration dialog it will appear in preferences.